shuai626/cmsc430-final/README.md

    -  <del> c) Convert the NFA struct into DFA struct <del>
    -  <del> d) Store reduction as (Prim2 'regex-match?
 DFA string) <del>
 - 3) In the compiler:
+   - <del>a) At the start of compilation, find all 'regex-match clauses in the program <del>
+   - b) Create a regex tree for each 'regex-match clause (using global labels for return-true and return-false)
-   -  a) Create a mapping of states to gensym labels
+      -  <del> a) Create a mapping of states to gensym labels.
+Create a function that returns all transitions from a given state.
+Create a function that returns a label given a state <del>
       -  b) For each state/transition in the DFA struct, create Jumps to other states.
-State+transitions not in the DFA struct should default to the starting state
+Create special case for (Wild) char
       -  c) If we reach the end of the string, and we're at a final state, then return True.
 Else return False
+   - c) compile-dfa loads address of dfa's start-state into rax
+   - d) compiling prim2 clause will store current memory location into memory, push string pointer to memory, then jump to dfa's start-state

 STRETCH